-Laser therapy is totally pain-free and can be very comforting for your dog.
-In fact, many pups find it so relaxing they may even fall asleep.
+Laser therapy is pain-free and can be very comforting for your dog.
+Many pups find it so relaxing they may even fall asleep.
 CLT also has minimal to no side effects.
-The majority of pets do not act any different, aside from the positive effects many pet parents report, including increased energy and improved mobility[MU1] .
+The majority of pets do not act any different, aside from the positive effects many pet parents report, including increased energy and improved mobility.

 How Soon Will I See Results?

-The effects of laser therapy treatments are cumulative in nature, so I usually tell my clients not to expect a 180° change right away.
+The effects of laser therapy treatments are cumulative, so I usually tell my clients not to expect a 180° change right away.
 While a positive response to treatment may not occur in just one session, the affected area usually begins to feel better 12 to 24 hours afterwards.
 Significant improvements should be seen in the second week of treatments.